Skip to Content

 Christmas In London with Kids

 There are many Christmas Markets to choose from this year.
-Some of the best in the city are Southbank Centre Winter Market, Leicester Square Christmas market, Hyde Park and Greenwich Market.
-Make sure to head along to one this Christmas in London with kids!
+Some of the best in the city are the Southbank Centre Winter Market, Leicester Square Christmas Market, Hyde Park and Greenwich Market.

 Tour the Christmas Markets

 For those who which to tour the most festive parts of the city, a tour of the Christmas markets is perfect.
 A local guide joins a small group to tour some of the best Christmas markets in the city.
-No itinerary is the same as it is created around the likes and interests of the guests.

 Christmas in London with Kids – (c) Pasco photography